AntonSol919/linkspace/homepage/basics.md

 A blockchain's goal is to provide a model and tools to make consensus simple.

-However, consensus on all events isn't that useful as a foundational feature for an overwhelming majority of applications.
+However, consensus on all events isn't that useful as a foundational feature for the vast majority of applications.

 Supernets don't bother with a global truth.
-They're goal is to work with the cryptographic links between packets.
+Their goal is to work with the links between packets.
 Consequently, it's not difficult to define a 'blockchain' style consensus in a general purpose supernet.

 ### Won't an app have a lot of overhead compared to a basic Web server?

 If all you want to do is stream one movie from a single host and forget it, then linkspace might be too much overhead.
 Few projects stay that simple.
-Most projects grow in scope to identify users, save their comments, add them to groups, scale beyond a single server, etc.
+Most projects grow in scope: to identify users, save their comments, add them to groups, scale beyond a single server, etc.

 Once a full stack is build, linkspace is very small w.r.t. its features.

-Furthermore, it is designed to be fast/low energy, such that you can stream a video on a potato phone.
+As far as overhead goes, it is designed to be fast/low energy such that a low-end phone can use it to stream video.

-### Can you ask people to deal with the added complexity?
+### Can you ask people to deal with the added complexity?{#complexity}

 Yes.

-Linkspace lack 3 decades of tooling that made the web relatively easy for users, but that can change.
+Linkspace lack 6 decades of tooling that made the internet and web relatively easy for users, but that can change.

 But is it worth it?